 Helping toddlers and preschoolers feel positive about a new baby

-When a new baby comes, children (especially toddlers) might feel you’re giving all your attention and love to the new baby.
-If you can be sensitive to these feelings, listen and show lots of affection, it shows your other children you’re still there for them.
+When a new baby comes, young children might feel you’re giving all your attention and love to the new baby.
+If you can be sensitive to these feelings, listen and show plenty of affection, it shows your other children you’re still there for them.
 It also helps them feel secure.

-You can also look for times when they can enjoy extra attention from their other parent or a close family member, perhaps going to the park or reading a story together.
+You can also look for opportunities for your other children to have extra time with close family members or friends, perhaps by going to the park or doing a special activity together.

-You could involve your children in caring for the baby.
-At bath time, for example, they could get some bath things ready or help dry the baby afterwards.
+It also helps to let your children get familiar with the new baby.
+For example, you could let them gently touch their new sibling when you’re there to supervise.
+Or you could involve your children in caring for the baby.
+For example, at bath time your children could get some bath things ready or help dry the baby afterwards.

-If you also explain to your other children that they don’t have to do too much, it helps to keep things fun and positive.
-For example, let them know that you’ll take care of things when the baby cries in the night.
+And if you also explain to your other children that they don’t have to do too much, it helps to keep things fun and positive.
+For example, let them know that the grown-ups will take care of things when the baby cries in the night.

 Breastfeeding and your other children

-If you’re breastfeeding, it can help to think about how your other children might respond.
+If the new baby is breastfeeding, it can help to think about how your other children might respond to this.
 They’re likely to be curious about breastfeeding and they might want to watch.
-They might also want be near you, or even climb into your lap while you breastfeed the baby.
+They might also want to be near mum or even climb into mum’s lap during breastfeeding.

 It’s also common for toddlers and even preschoolers to ask for a breastfeed at some point.
-How you respond is up to you.
+There’s no right or wrong in this situation.

-If you’d prefer that your older child didn’t try breastfeeding, you can explain that breastmilk is made especially for babies, then offer a special drink or snack babies can’t have.
-You could also distract your child with another activity, or even offer a taste of breastmilk from a cup.
+But if you’d prefer that your older child doesn’t try breastfeeding, you can explain that breastmilk is made especially for babies, then offer a special drink or snack babies can’t have.
+You or your partner could also distract your child with another activity, or even offer a taste of breastmilk from a cup.

-You can make breastfeeding a special time for all your children.
+You can also make breastfeeding a special time for all your children.
 Here are some ideas:

 - While the baby is feeding, give your children a favourite toy, activity or task.
-You might like to keep a special box of toys aside for them to enjoy at these times.
+You might like to keep a special box of toys aside for them to enjoy during breastfeeding.

-- If your other children are watching, you can explain that breastfeeding is a natural part of life.
+- If your other children are watching, explain that breastfeeding is a natural part of life.
 You can tell your children how the milk helps the baby grow strong and healthy.

-- Try playing your other children’s favourite music or some recorded children’s stories, and listening with your other children while you’re breastfeeding.
+- During breastfeeding, try playing your other children’s favourite music or some recorded children’s stories, and listening with your other children.